AdobeDocs/campaign.en/help/v8/start/capability-matrix.md

 ## Unavailable features{#gs-unavailable-features}

-Please note that some capabilities are not available in this first version, such as:
+Please note that some capabilities are not available in this version of Campaign, such as:

 * Marketing Resource Management
 * Distributed Marketing